 To take an offset, use your hands and firmly grip both the mother and the pup and pull to separate them or use a sharp shovel, long knife, or small saw.
 Cut the pup as far down as you can, even below the surface of the soil.
 Don't worry if the pup hasn't developed roots yet—bromeliads are epiphytes, which means their roots are only for holding and securing the plant.
 They get their water and nutrition from their central cups.
 However, you want to get as much plant material as possible to help the young bromeliad stay firmly positioned in its new home.

 A healthy mother plant will generally produce multiple pups, sometimes as many as three or four, before the plant completely fails.

 This kind of propagation is known as asexual reproduction; it's a form of cloning.
 You can also sexually reproduce bromeliads from seed by crossing two plants, collecting seed and sprouting them.
 This is a difficult process, however, and takes much longer than asexual reproduction.
 Bromeliad seeds are sown into small pots or flats, usually on moist sphagnum moss or in a seedling mixture.
-Seedlings should be kept moist and warm and preferably covered with plastic to create a mini-greenhouse effect.
+Keep seedlings moist, warm and preferably covered with plastic to create a mini-greenhouse effect.